mostafatouny/awesome-theoretical-computer-science/README.md

 ### Magazines/Journals/News
-- The Legacy of Alan Turing: Pushing the Boundaries of Computation (Volume 18, Issue 3, Spring 2012).
-ACM, XRDS. - ACM's students magazine special issue for theory of computation
+- [The Legacy of Alan Turing: Pushing the Boundaries of Computation (Volume 18, Issue 3, Spring 2012).
+ACM, XRDS](https://dl.acm.org/toc/xrds/2012/18/3) - ACM's students magazine special issue for theory of computation
 - [SIGACT News](https://dl.acm.org/loi/sigact) - ACM's official theoretical computer science news feed.
 - [Foundations and Trends in Theoretical Computer Science](https://www.nowpublishers.com/TCS) - It provides monographs written by leaders that give tutorial coverage of subjects, research retrospectives as well as survey papers that offer state-of-the-art reviews fall within the scope of the journal.